CppMicroServices/CppMicroServices/core/doc/doxygen/examples/MicroServices_Example4.md

 Enter word:
 \endverbatim

-The above command loads the module and its dependencies (the `dictionaryservice` module) in a single step.
-When we load the module, it will use the main thread to prompt us for words.
+The above command loads the bundle and its dependencies (the `dictionaryservice` bundle) in a single step.
+When we load the bundle, it will use the main thread to prompt us for words.
 Enter one word at a time to check the words and enter a blank line to stop checking words.
-To reload the module, we must use the `s` command to get the module identifier number for the module and first use the `u <id>` command to unload the module, then the `l <id>` command to re-load it.
+To reload the bundle, we must use the `s` command to get the bundle identifier number for the bundle and first use the `u <id>` command to unload the bundle, then the `l <id>` command to re-load it.
 To test the dictionary service, enter any of the words in the dictionary (e.g., "welcome", "to", "the", "micro", "services", "tutorial") or any word not in the dictionary.